Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

 Particle Swarm Optimization is one such approach which was constructed on the base of GA.
 It was first developed in 1995 by Kennedy, Eberhart and Shi \cite{Kennedy1995ParticleOptimization} to study the behavior of a swarm of insects or schools of fish that move around space in search of food.
 Later it was simplified and applied to solve various optimization problems \cite{Banks2007ADevelopment}.
 Let us consider this method in more detail, using the terminology from \cite{Onwunalu2009DevelopmentDevelopment}.

 \textit{Initialization}: the vector $\vec{a}$ is called a particle, the set of particles is a swarm (by analogy with a chromosome and a generation).
-As in GA, each particle stores its current position $\bm{x}_i^{k}$ and the corresponding objective function value $F^{obj}\left(\bm{x}\right)$.
+As in GA, each particle stores its current position $\bm{x}_i^{k}$ (coordinates in search space) and the corresponding objective function value $F^{obj}\left(\bm{x}\right)$ (Omega potential in our case).
 In addition, as well as a velocity vector $\bm{v}_i^{k}$ (the same size as the position vector).
 In addition, for each particle, the best value of the objective functional is stored, at any iteration achieved by it and the corresponding position.
 The objective function ($\Omega$-potential) is the smaller, the better.

-The number of particles in the work is set equal to the number of optimized coefficients (in our work it is ten), and the initial velocity is zero.
+The number of particles in the work is set equal to the number of optimized coefficients (10 in our work), and the initial velocity is zero.
 The initial position of the particles is set from a uniform distribution.

 PSO is an iterative algorithm in which the new position of particle $ i $ at iteration $ k + 1 $, $\vec{x}_i^{k+1}$, is determined by adding speed term $\vec{v}_i^{k+1}$ to $\vec{x}_i^{k}:\vec{x}_i^{k+1}=\mathbf{x}_i^{k}+\vec{v}_i^{k+1}$.
 The $ \vec{v}_i ^{k + 1}$ components are calculated as follows: